danielcollishaw/rso-app/README.md

 ```
 npm start
 ```
+The backend server should be located at localhost:3001.

-In another terminal window initiliaze the react-client by
+In another terminal window initiliaze the react-client by running
 ```
 cd client
 npm start
 ```

-The backend server should be located at localhost:3001.
 The front end server should be located at localhost:3000.

 ## Built With